snok/flake8-type-checking/README.md

 # flake8-typing-only-imports

-> This module is still a work in progress.

-flake8 plugin to help identify imports to put in type-checking blocks, and to manage related annotations.
+flake8 plugin that helps identify which imports to put into type-checking blocks, and how to adjust your type annotations once imports are moved.

 ## Installation